bretlinne/Linne-Dev-Prod/python-scripts/pico8-png-to-hex/README.md

 As long as the png is authored in these specific 16 colors, this script will work.

 ## Why?
-using this, you can start embedding larger graphics into the pico-8's code which don't use up the very limited sprite real estate.
+Using this, you can start embedding larger graphics into the pico-8's code which don't use up the very limited sprite real estate.
 For instance a title image which might be 8 tiles wide and 6 tiles high would take up 48 of your 256 total tiles!
 If you encode the png into a data string, you just drop it